 Work culture in Cambodia

 As is the case in many Southeast Asian countries, the work culture in Cambodia leans toward the formal and has a clear top-down hierarchical structure.
 Business decisions tend to be exclusively made by the higher-ups with little to no consultation with employees.
-For expats used to a more egalitarian workplace, this may take some getting used to.
+For expats who are used to a more egalitarian workplace, this may take some getting used to.

 Further reading